logo

 • Monitoring:

-Regular follow-up visits are important to ensure that the treatment is working effectively and to adjust doses if necessary.
+Regular follow-up visits are important to ensure the treatment works effectively and adjust doses if necessary.

 Antidepressant Medications